Kentucky Mule

 • Bulleit: Both of the previous options are top-shelf, so they are an investment.
 If you’re looking for something more budget-friendly, try Bulleit Bourbon.

-1. Add ice to a glass or mug.
-Traditionally, a mule is served in a copper mug.
-This helps keep the drink cold.
-I had these beautiful hand-painted glasses (I found antiquing) with a grouse and a pheasant on them so I decided to use them instead of copper mugs.
-(I felt the glasses fit the theme.)
+I had these beautiful hand-painted glasses I found antiquing with a grouse and a pheasant on them, so I decided to use them instead of copper mugs.
+I felt the glasses fit the theme a bit better and wanted a chance to show them off!
+Mission accomplished.

-Kentucky Mule Recipe:
+homemade Kentucky Mule

 How to Make a Kentucky Mule #cocktail #recipe #kentuckymule #bourbon #mule #gingerbread #lime